The 10 commandments for hosting a great gathering – Israeli style

-1. Smile n' Hug at the door
+- Smile and hug at the door

 2. Good background music

 Good music always creates a great, fun & relaxing atmosphere.
-Prepare a good playlist that suits both your guests taste and your own, and make sure you have a decent sound system to play it on.
+Prepare a good playlist that suits both your guests tastes and your own, and make sure you have a decent sound system to play it on.

-3. LOT'S of Food!
+- LOTS of Food!

 We LOVE Food!
-Every get together is ALLWAYS around food.
+Every get together is ALWAYS around food.
 Food will be on the table, even if your guests are only invited for an afternoon tea, or as we call it CAFE ve Uga.קָפֶה וֶעּוּגַה – Coffee & Cake.

 - Olives and Pickles – Hamuzim – חָמוּצִים – a great nosh, a great bite alongside or in between dishes.

-4. Sharing is Caring.
+- Sharing is caring.

-5. Drinks baby, Drinks.
+- Drinks baby, drinks.

-A wide variety of cold and hot beverages to quench your guest’s thirst, adapted to the weather outside:
+A wide variety of cold and hot beverages to quench your guests’ thirst, adapted to the weather outside:

 - In winter, a hot pot of freshly brewed tea with fresh cut citrus fruit, such as oranges or lemons, warms you up inside and makes your guests feel all cozy and happy

-6. The best part is the sweet(s) part
+- The best part is the sweet(s) part

 The dessert part of the gathering is for many, the most anticipated and fun part of the meal.
-We like the “sweet part” very much, not just because it is SO yummy, but also because eating sweet things, requires less focus on your plate and allows for more conversation and socializing, we take it easy… and serve lots of sweets and deserts over a longer period of time, together with the drinks it gives you and your guests more time to enjoy each other’s company.
+We like the “sweet part” very much, not just because it is SO yummy, but also because eating sweet things, requires less focus on your plate and allows for more conversation and socializing.
+We take it easy… and serve lots of sweets and deserts over a longer period of time.
+Together with the drinks it gives you and your guests more time to enjoy each other’s company.

 So, speaking of conversations…..
 We do talk a lot.
 Israelis are known for voicing our opinions and thoughts without much hesitation.
 Around your table, our tip for a great get together is to keep the conversation flowing, think about topics to talk about before, even prepare a pic or a quote or a clip you saw lately to open up a discussion.
 We do recommend, wholeheartedly, that if you wish to keep the atmosphere light and happy AVOID POLITICS and touchy subjects.

-8. Keep the Kids BUSY
+- Keep the Kids BUSY

-9. Keep it Fun
+- Keep it Fun

-10. On the Mirpest מִרְפֶּסֶת
+- On the Mirpeset מִרְפֶּסֶת